-Watershed Area Steering Committees will assign funding for Regional Projects and Programs in the Technical Resources Program, Infrastructure Program, and Scientific Studies Program.
-Projects and Programs will be given conditional funding approval for their entire budget, including O&M if applicable.
-Funding will be transferred to Project Developers in annual increments subject to the Project meeting the schedule, budget, scope and benefit terms outlined in the transfer agreement.
+Watershed Area Steering Committees will assign funding for Regional Projects and Programs in the Infrastructure Program, Technical Resources Program, and Scientific Studies Program.
+Projects and Programs will be given conditional funding approval for their entire budget less any leveraged funds.
+Funding will be transferred to Infrastructure Program Project Developers in annual increments subject to the Project meeting the schedule, budget, scope and benefit terms outlined in the Transfer Agreement.

 Quarterly, the suite of Projects and Programs included in the Stormwater Investment Plans shall be evaluated by the corresponding Watershed Area Steering Committees using the information provided in the Quarterly Expenditure/Progress Report.
-Watershed Area Steering Committees will verify that the Project schedule, budget, scope and benefits have not significantly changed and are consistent with the transfer agreement.
+Watershed Area Steering Committees will verify that the Project schedule, budget, scope and benefits have not significantly changed and are consistent with the Transfer Agreement.
 Projects that run over budget, are behind schedule, or reduce scope or benefits may be subject to loss of funding.